 Charming as the story is, it is most certainly a figment of Spofforth’s imagination.
 There is no record of Spofforth travelling to Melbourne during that period.
 His brother and he were on a voyage from Sydney to Hobart during the time the incident was supposed to have taken place.

 Lillywhite’s professional team came visiting in 1876-77 and by then Spofforth was a renowned name in Australian cricket.
 However, he did not play in the game which went on to be recognised as the first ever Test match.

 With close friend Murdoch not chosen as wicketkeeper, Spofforth withdrew in protest.
 Of course, no one knew at that time that the match would go down as the first Test in history, and one wonders what his reactions would have been if it was publicised.
 Spofforth was well aware of the importance of Test matches and when the Australians of 1921 played England for the 100th ever Test match, he went to the dressing room and presented every participating player with a gold medal.

 The press had a field day accusing the 23-year-old bowler of being big-headed in asking for a personal ’keeper.
 However, Spofforth was perhaps more concerned about the injustice as Murdoch’s merit in the side purely based on his batting skills.
 Later, when Murdoch was selected as a batsman, Spofforth did not have any problems in playing for the side.

 In any case, the man chosen to replace Spofforth, Frank Allan, refused to play because he preferred to visit the Warrnambook Agricultural Show with his friends.
 But, even then, Australia won the inaugural Test match by 45 runs.

-Spofforth made his debut in the second Test, enjoying moderate success with three for 67 and one for 44.
+Spofforth made his debut in the second Test, enjoying moderate success with 3 for 67 and 1 for 44.